-Retired Vice President, Intel Corporation
+Retired Vice President, Intel Corp.

-He loves to golf, read, play chess and bridge.
+Malinowski loves to golf, read, play chess and bridge.